Listen, you can almost hear autumn calling when you make these tree crafts for kids. They're colorful. Some may even say they are beautiful. :)

-Then again if you use your imagination you could come up with something different than trees for fall.
+Then again, if you use your imagination, you could come up with something different from trees for fall.
 Maybe winter, spring, summer, or …

 Glue the rectangles on the background piece.

 Cut approximately 1-inch pieces from the colored streamers.

 Scrunch the pieces up.
 Glue the red above a rectangle in a circle formation.
 Do the same above the other two rectangles with the yellow and orange.

 Arrange circles on a rectangle, so it becomes a tree.
 Use all green for a summer tree, or use fall colors.

 Cut a rectangle for the tree trunk.
 Fold a 1-inch strip of orange, red, yellow, or brown paper back and forth.
 Round the edges to make a circle.
 Cut the circles apart.